development-vargamarcel/graphboarder/README.md

   </QMSWraper>
 ```

-Now use the stores in the context
+Now use the stores present in the context

 ```bash
 	const QMS_bodyPartsUnifier_StoreDerived = getContext('QMS_bodyPartsUnifier_StoreDerived');